shinywhitebox/planner-docs/src/manual/concepts/roles-in-plans.md

 Once the roles exist in the plan, you can assign people to various roles that make sense.

-Example: I could be assigned two roles: Saxophone and Sound, which would mean I would alternate between those two roles.
+Example: I could be assigned two roles: Saxophone and Sound, which would mean I would alternate between those two roles throughout the duration of the plan.

 #### Adding more roles to a plan